Are you too OLD to EXERCISE?

 Promotes overall health and fitness.

-It is imperative to research or consult a fitness expert before embarking on your fitness journey at any age.
-If you suffer from health conditions, make sure you discuss them with your fitness consultant and your doctor.
-For example, if you suffer from hypertension, you may not be allowed certain exercises or may have to put some restrictions on the way you train.
-It is also important to assess the impact of your exercise on the objectives.
-The impact could be a reduction in resting heart rate, reduced fat percentage, increased muscle mass, increased musculoskeletal strength, increased cardiovascular endurance etc.
+It is imperative to research or consult a fitness expert before embarking on our fitness journey at any age.
+If you suffer from health conditions, make sure you discuss them with your fitness consultant and doctor.
+For example, suppose you suffer from hypertension.
+In that case, you may not be allowed specific exercises or may have to put some restrictions on the way you train.
+It is also essential to assess the impact of your exercise on your objectives.
+The impact could reduce the resting heart rate, lower fat percentage, increase muscle mass, musculoskeletal strength, cardiovascular endurance etc.

-It is advisable to check with a fitness consultant and your doctor before you begin your fitness journey.
-It is equally important to gauge the impact of exercising to make sure it is aligned for achieving your objectives.
+It is advisable to check with a fitness consultant and doctor before beginning our fitness journey.
+It is equally important to gauge the impact of exercising to ensure it aligns with our fitness goals.

 Ageing is inevitable.
 Regular exercise and a healthy lifestyle make ageing less challenging.